 In this HerbSpeak article, we’re going to dive into the seedy truth of why exactly the humble avocado (Persea spp.) is still around, and why they didn’t die off with the animals that dispersed the seed.

-Other times, it is an animal, using Zoochory as a method of seed dispersal.
-In the avocado’s case, these pollinators need to be able to withstand the seed’s mild toxin and manipulate – or eat – the large inner seed.
+For many plants, animals and insects are the most critical aspects of a plant’s life cycle, acting as pollinators or methods of seed dispersal; a method called zoochory.
+In the avocado’s case, these pollinators must be able to withstand the seed’s mild toxin and manipulate – or eat – the large inner seed.

-The Seedy Truth: How Do You Escape Extinction When Your Pollinators Die?
+How Do You Escape Extinction When Your Pollinators Die?

 Except, there is one problem: